 Just like every other type of insurance, health insurance works because it involves sharing risks.
 For any specific insurer (whether it’s the government or a private insurance company), a group of people pay the insurer a certain amount every month.
 By paying the insurer, these people essentially make a decision to share the risk amongst themselves.
 Health insurance works by spreading the overall costs of care among the group of people under the insurer.
 The monthly fees collected by the insurer are pooled into a fund that is then used for medical expenses to pay for preventive or standard care and for treatments.

 It’s a Financial Contract

 By buying an insurance policy, you get into a legal contract with the insurer.
-Each plan’s policy lays out specifically what you’re buying – everything from what medical expenses are covered and what expenses aren’t to the costs you must incur each month and costs you that you have to fork over to access certain services or treatments.
-When you’re browsing around for health plans to consider, often this type of information can be found under “Plan Details”.
+Each plan’s policy lays out specifically what you’re buying – everything from what medical expenses are or aren’t covered, the costs you must incur each month, and costs you have to pay to access certain services or treatments.
+When you’re browsing around for health plans, often this type of information can be found under “Plan Details”.
 Plan Details is a summary of the larger health insurance certificate that explains what benefits the health insurance company will cover in the event you use medical services or care.

 Why Health Insurance Is Important to Have

-About 50 million Americans lack any kind of proper health coverage.
-While health insurance certainly adds to a person or family’s monthly costs, without health insurance, there are several things you put yourself at risk to:
+As of 2021, about 27.2 million Americans lacked health insurance coverage.
+Health insurance certainly adds to a person or family’s monthly costs; without health insurance, there are several things that can increase your risk.

 - You risk financial ruin: We’re not immune to injuries or illness; if and when that happens, you risk falling into medical debt.

-- You won’t have access to preventative and primary care.
+- You won’t have access to preventive and primary care.

 - You may have trouble getting follow-up care.